v1: Learning to Point Visual Tokens for Multimodal Grounded Reasoning: Implementation Details

-\paragraph{Training.} Given the dual-nature output space comprising a generative vocabulary \(V\) and a pointing reference set \(K\), we incorporate z-loss regularization to stabilize the softmax partition function, following~\cite{chowdhery2023palm,wortsman2023small,team2024chameleon}.
+\paragraph{Training.} Given the dual-nature output space comprising a generative vocabulary \(V\) and a pointing reference set \(K\), we incorporate z-loss regularization to stabilize the softmax partition function, following~\cite{team2024chameleon}.
 Specifically, we regularize the log-partition function \(Z = \sum_j e^{x_j}\) in the softmax \(\sigma(x)_i = e^{x_i} / Z\) by introducing a z-loss term \(\mathcal{L}_{\text{z}} = \lambda \log \bar{Z}\), where \(\lambda = 10^{-5}\).
 To reduce computational overhead, we approximate \(Z\) using a top-\(k=40\) partition function \(\bar{Z} = \sum_{j \in \text{TopK}(x)} e^{x_j}\).
 This approximation enables efficient and numerically stable training in large-output-space settings.
 Further details are in~\Cref{sec:ax_resources}.

-\paragraph{Inference.} At each decoding step to generate token \(x_t\), \modelname utilizes two additional caches: (1) keys, given by hidden features \(L_k(c)\) corresponding to image patch positions for computing the pointing logits \(\text{logit}_{\text{ptr}}\), and (2) values, the input feature sequences of the associated image patches.
-These are essential for enabling the pointing and copying mechanism during inference.
-We implement the additional caches by extending the key-value attention caching interface of the HuggingFace~\citep{wolf-etal-2020-transformers} Transformers library.
-The memory overhead is minimal compared to the standard attention cache, since we store only a small subset of the tokens (and only for a single layer) needed for point-and-copy.
+\paragraph{Inference.} At each decoding step \(x_t\), \modelname uses two extra caches: (1) key features \(L_k(c)\) at image patch positions to compute pointing logits \(\text{logit}_{\text{ptr}}\), and (2) the corresponding image patch features for copying.
+We implement these by extending the HuggingFace Transformers key-value cache~\citep{wolf-etal-2020-transformers}.
+The overhead is small, since only a subset of tokens from a single layer is stored.

-The additional architectural cost of \modelname is minimal: we introduce a single linear projection applied to image embeddings (e.g., 256 tokens for a 448$\times$448 input), which is negligible compared to the vocabulary projection in the language head.
-During inference, point-and-copy increases sequence length by re-inserting visual tokens; in practice, copied visual tokens rarely exceed 60\% of the textual token count due to revisit suppression, resulting in an average total sequence length of approximately 1.6$\times$ that of text-only reasoning.
-No external models or executors are invoked, and all computation remains within a single autoregressive forward pass.
+The added model cost is also minimal: \modelname introduces only one linear projection over image embeddings, negligible relative to the language head.
+During inference, copied visual tokens increase sequence length, but with revisit suppression they typically stay below 60\% of the text token count, yielding an average total length of about \(1.6\times\) text-only reasoning.
+No external models or executors are used.